Tri-Pacer hi-jinks Leave a comment

 As we accelerated down the airfield I began to realize this was not going to be an easy takeoff.
 For those who are familiar with the Tri-Pacer (also known as a flying milk-stool owing to its fairly high tri-gear wheels, it has a unique ability under normal conditions to actually leap off the runway when full flaps are timely applied.

-As we gained speed perhaps 2/3 of the way down the field I applied full flaps but was shocked there as no response!
-Now recognizing the fact I had not properly calculated the W&D, I withdrew the flap handle and continued to accelerate, albeit slowly, never doubting we would get airborne.
-It was not a rational thought.
+As we gained speed perhaps 2/3 of the way down the field I applied full flaps but was shocked at virtually no response!
+Now recognizing the fact I had not properly calculated the load, I withdrew the flap handle and continued to accelerate, albeit slowly, irrationally never doubting we would get airborne!

-Now we were rapidly running out of airfield and facing a line of large trees.
-Again I applied full flaps, this time gratified with a few feet of elevation.
-I forcibly maintained a level or even a slightly nose down attitude little more than a dozen feet off the ground in order to gain as much speed as possible before pulling back on the wheel to just barely clear the trees.
+Now we were rapidly running out of the small airfield grass runway facing a line of large trees!
+Again I applied full flaps, this time encouraged by a few feet of elevation.
+I calmly maintained a level or slightly nose down attitude little more than a dozen feet off the ground in order to gain as much speed as possible before sharply pulling back on the yoke.
+Thankfully we just barely cleared the trees!

-Even then I still had to maintain full flaps in order to gain a modest climb attitude before reducing it to half-flaps as we cleared Victoria airport and headed over Gulf Islands and Georgia Strait to Vancouver airport.
+Even then I had to maintain full flaps in order to maintain a modest climb attitude before reducing to half-flaps as we cleared Victoria airport to gain cruise speed of about 100 mph over Gulf Islands and Georgia Strait to Vancouver airport.

 Posted March 17, 2019 by New2view in Uncategorized